imucomlab/academic-kickstart/content/authors/esef/_index.md

 ---
 # Display name
-title: Erdoğan Aydın
+title: Esef Berfu Şentürk

 # Username (this should match the folder name)
 authors:
-- admin
+- esef

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Associate Proffesor  Electrical and Electronics Engineering Faculty
+role:  Electrical and Electronics Engineer

 # Organizations/Affiliations
 organizations: